pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_3_lab_and_factory_redux.md

 Continuous Deployment/Delivery refers to the practice of deploying validated code changes into production environments frequently and automatically.
 In the context of data pipelines, this means that changes to data processing code and data models can be deployed quickly and reliably, ensuring that data is processed and analyzed as soon as possible.
 To implement CI/CD for data pipelines, organizations can use tools such as Git for version control, Jenkins or CircleCI for automated testing, and Kubernetes or Docker for containerization and deployment.
 Additionally, data pipeline frameworks such as Apache Airflow or Apache Beam can be used to create data pipelines that are easy to test and deploy.
 Overall, CI/CD for data pipelines helps organizations to ensure that data processing code and models are tested, validated, and deployed quickly and reliably, reducing the time to insights and enabling faster decision-making.*

+# The Data Lakehouse Architecture

+* what they got right wrt bridging the gap between ML and analytics
+* the overhead for standing up infrastructure is more in the "factory" camp
+* early lab work doesnt always port well (starts w simple python)

 # Criteria for When to Use a Factory Environment When Build Data Products